- Introduction to contentACCESS

 - Database and store assignment in email archiving

-- How to assign database and storage to an Exchange group?
+- How to assign database, storage and index zone to an Exchange group?

-- How to assign database and storage to a mailbox?
+- How to assign database, storage and index zone to a mailbox?

 - How to move data from source database/storage into a second (target) database/storage?

-- Creating Email archive jobs: archive, restore, recovery, mailbox move, shortcut synchronizaion, shortcut repair
+- Creating Email archive jobs: archive, restore, recovery, delete, mailbox move, shortcut synchronizaion, shortcut repair

 - Email archive job

 - Email restore job